Student-centric advice and objective recommendations

 Higher education has never been more confusing or expensive.
 Our goal is to help you navigate the very big decisions related to higher ed with objective information and expert advice.
 Each piece of content on the site is original, based on extensive research, and reviewed by multiple editors, including a subject matter expert.
 This ensures that all of our content is up-to-date, useful, accurate, and thorough.

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Student Loan Default: What it is and How to Avoid it

 Defaulting on student loans can be intimidating because of the consequences that come with it.
 Fortunately, according to the College Board, student loan default has been declining over the last decade.
 Still, it’s important for all borrowers to be aware of what student loan default means and how it can be prevented.
 Continue reading to learn more about student loan default and how to avoid it!

-Student Loan Default defined
+Student loan default defined

-Default vs. delinquency
+Student loan default vs. delinquency

 After you are delinquent for 90 days, for federal loans, the lender will report you to credit bureaus.
 This will affect your credit score for up to 7 years.
 Private lenders will also report you, but may have different time frames.
 Remember, if you continue to be delinquent, you will enter default.